 With his extensive knowledge and background, Stovall also wrote “The Future of Taxation: And How to Prepare.”
 Stovall had been featured on national media outlets including The Wall Street Journal’s MarketWatch, Investment News, Financial Planning Magazine, Bloomberg and numerous radio broadcasts.

 Joe grew up in Plymouth, MN playing youth hockey for the Osseo-Maple Grove Hockey Association.
-His team was the MN state champion during his Pewee A (94-95).
-His Bantam A team (96-97) also won state and finished runner-up at nationals in Boston, MA to Compuware.
-He played for the 83 Minnesota Blades AAA team in the summers.
+His Pewee A team was the state champions in '94-95.
+His Bantam A team ('96-97) also won state and finished runner-up at nationals in Boston, MA to Compuware.
+He played for the '83 Minnesota Blades AAA team in the summers.
 He played junior hockey for the Sioux Falls Stampede in the USHL.
-He was Co-Captain with Thomas Vanek and made the All-Star Game and Viking Cup Team.
-He was a 3 time All-Academic Team winner for the Saint Cloud State Huskies in the WCHA.
-He earned a degree in Marketing before before turning pro.
-He was drafted by the Pittsburgh Penguins and signed a two year deal.
-During his first year pro he was named to the All-Star Game in the ECHL and won the "Fastest Skater Award".
-He was traded to the Carolina Hurricanes half way through his second year where he played 6 games with the Hurricanes scoring a game winning goal in his third game.
-Later he moved across seas and played for the Brunico Wolves in the Italian Serie A and led the league in goals before ending his career in England.
+He was co-captain with Thomas Vanek, and made the All-Star game and Viking Cup team.
+He was a three time All-Academic team winner for the St. Cloud State Huskies in the WCHA.
+He earned a degree in marketing before before turning pro.
+He was drafted by the Pittsburgh Penguins and signed a two-year deal.
+During his first year pro he was named to the All-Star Game in the ECHL and won the "Fastest Skater Award."
+He was traded to the Carolina Hurricanes halfway through his second year, where he played six games with the Hurricanes - scoring a game winning goal in his third game.
+Later, he moved overseas and played for the Brunico Wolves in the Italian Serie A and led the league in goals before ending his career in England.
 He was a coach for the Eden Prairie Bantam AA team during the 2013-2014 season and the 2003 MN Blades.
-He has a passion for coaching, training, and mentoring hockey players in the area.
+He has a passion for coaching, training and mentoring hockey players in the area.

-Billy grew up in Circle Pines, MN playing his youth hockey for Centennial.
+Billy grew up in Circle Pines, MN playing youth hockey for Centennial.
 His Bantam team was the first Centennial team at any level to earn a berth to a state tournament in 1996.
-He attended Holy Angels High School from 1997-2000 where he remains the all time leading goal scorer with 106 career goals.
-His 1999 Holy Angels team was the first from the school to play in the AA State tournament.
-He went on to play two years for the back-to-back USHL Anderson Cup Champion, Lincoln Stars, teams of 2000-2002.
-Collegiately, Hengen played with Joe Jensen 2002-2006 and they formed a formidable line that led SCSU to 22 wins in 2006 and a Final Five championship appearance.
-After college, Hengen joined the Holy Angels HS Boys Varsity staff as an assistant from 2006-2011.
-He has Head Coached both the Holy Angels Boys hockey team, Eden Prairie Bantam AA and currently the 2003 Minnesota Blades.
-He has a passion for teaching scoring concepts, using video as a tool for young players and being on the ice with the boys.
+He attended Holy Angels High School from '97-00, where he remains the all-time leading goal scorer with 106 career goals.
+His '99 Holy Angels team was the first from the school to play in the AA State tournament.
+He went on to play two years for the back-to-back USHL Anderson Cup Champion, Lincoln Stars, teams of '00-02.
+Collegiately, Hengen played with Joe Jensen '02-06 and they created a formidable line that led SCSU to 22 wins in 2006 and a Final Five championship appearance.
+After college, Hengen joined the Holy Angels HS Boys Varsity staff as an assistant from '06-11.
+He has served as head coach for the Holy Angels boys hockey team, Eden Prairie Bantam AA, and the 2003 Minnesota Blades.
+He has a passion for teaching scoring concepts, using video as a tool for young players, and being on the ice with the boys.

-Minnesota native Marty Sertich serves as the Director of Girls Hockey at Gentry Academy and brings his lifelong passion for the sport with him.
+Minnesota native Marty serves as the director of girls hockey at Gentry Academy and brings his lifelong passion for the sport with him.
 His love for the game is not only evident in his individual skills, but has also earned him national recognition through numerous prestigious awards.

 Jeff Burton, Girls Galaxy Head Coach and Skills Instructor

-Coach Jeff Burton was born and raised in Minneapolis, MN.
-He began his hockey career growing up in Minneapolis playing for Minneapolis Roosevelt's youth association.
-He played varsity hockey for 3 years and lead the conference as the highest scoring defenseman his junior and senior year.
-Also during his high school career he played hockey with the Minnesota Jr North Stars, he appeared once in the Minnesota state high school hockey tournament, and was a 3 year captain on the varsity soccer team and captain on the baseball team.
-After high school Coach Burton continued his athletic career attending The College of St. Scholastica where he played 4 years of baseball breaking 7 school records and playing hockey in the Northern Collegiate Hockey Association (NCHA) earning All American Honors.
+Jeff was born and raised in Minneapolis, MN.
+He began his hockey career playing for Minneapolis Roosevelt's youth association.
+He played varsity hockey for three years and lead the conference as the highest scoring defenseman his junior and senior year.
+Also during his high school career, he played hockey with the Minnesota Jr. North Stars, he appeared once in the Minnesota state high school hockey tournament, and was a three year captain of the varsity soccer team and captain of the baseball team.
+After high school, Jeff continued his athletic career attending the College of St. Scholastica where he played four years of baseball, breaking seven school records and playing hockey in the Northern Collegiate Hockey Association (NCHA) earning All American Honors.

-Since college, Coach Burton has coached for 2 of the best hockey programs in Minnesota.
+Since college, Jeff has coached for two of the best hockey programs in Minnesota.
 He has most recently been coaching the top female players and top female teams in North America with the OS/WhiteCap program and with the Minnesota Elite League.
 When he is not coaching on the ice, he spends his time as a hockey skills instructor working on stickhandling, shooting, and developing proper skating fundamentals.
-We are extremely excited to have Coach Burton working with our athletes!

 Brennan Poderzay, Goalie Director

-Brennan Poderzay hails from the small town of Tower, Minnesota but his hockey ability has allowed him to travel the world.
-Brennan was a standout player at Hibing High School and went on to play Junior Hockey after graduating.
+Brennan hails from the small town of Tower, Minnesota, but his hockey ability has allowed him to travel the world.
+Brennan was a standout player at Hibbing High School and went on to play junior hockey after graduating.
 He played one year in the North American Hockey League (NAHL) and two years in the Ontario Junior Hockey League (OJHL).
 From there, he played for the College of St. Scholastica in Duluth, Minnesota, where his performance allowed him to take the ice at the professional level.
-He played professional hockey for six years, five of which were in Europe with stops in Finland, France, The Netherlands and Slovenia.
-Brennan also serves as the Minnesota Regional Goalie Scout and mentor for the USA Hockey’s National Team Development Program (NTDP) as well as the goalie coach for The University of Minnesota State Mankato Men’s Hockey Team.
+He played professional hockey for six years, five of which were in Europe with stops in Finland, France, the Netherlands and Slovenia.
+Brennan also serves as the Minnesota Regional Goalie Scout and mentor for the USA Hockey’s National Team Development Program (NTDP), as well as the goalie coach for Minnesota State University, Mankato men’s hockey team.

 Andrew Lecker, Director of Lacrosse

 Andrew is the founder and director of the STX Minnesota Shootout Lacrosse Tournament and founder of the Lacrosse Monkey Club.
-Andrew began coaching girls' lacrosse in 2006 as the inaugural varsity head coach for Cretin-Derham Hall (CDH) high school in Saint Paul, MN.
+Andrew began coaching girls' lacrosse in 2006 as the inaugural varsity head coach for Cretin-Derham Hall (CDH) high school in St. Paul, MN.
 Prior to working at CDH, he taught physical education in Dallas, TX to elementary and middle school students.
-He has a Bachelor of Science degree in Physical Education from the University of North Dakota and a Master’s degree in Sports Administration from the University of St. Thomas.
+He has a Bachelor of Science degree in physical education from the University of North Dakota and a master’s degree in sports administration from the University of St. Thomas.
 Andrew works alongside the athletes to teach them teamwork, respect for others, and the importance of using their talents every day.

 Jon Reigstad, Director of Golf

-Jon Reigstad is Director of Golf for Gentry Academy and boasts an impressive golf background.
-He is a PGA Teaching Professional who received his Bachelor of Business Administration in Marketing with a specialization in Professional Golf Management (PGM) from New Mexico State University.
-He was the Assistant Golf Professional at Troy Burne Golf Club from 2006 to 2008 and has experience playing on multiple mini-tours across the United States.
+Jon is director of golf for Gentry Academy and boasts an impressive background.
+He is a PGA teaching professional who received a degree in business administration in marketing with a specialization in Professional Golf Management (PGM) from New Mexico State University.
+He was the assistant golf professional at Troy Burne Golf Club from '06 to '08, and has experience playing on multiple mini-tours across the United States.

-Jon believes there is no one swing or playing strategy that is identical between students (think Tiger Woods swing compared to Jim Furyk’s swing).
+Jon believes there is no one swing or playing strategy that is identical between students.
 Certain golf swing fundamentals may present differently based on body type, physical capabilities and age.
 Additionally, he believes that playing strategies differ between players based on individual personality.
 He will assess the individual and find characteristics both physically and mentally that will make him or her the best possible player.

 Carol Anderson, Director of Dance

-Carol is the Director of Dance for Gentry Academy.
+Carol is the director of dance for Gentry Academy.
 She is also the owner and master instructor of 4th Street Dance Centre.
-As an instructor for over 30 years she brings her years of experience to the classroom.
+As an instructor for over 30 years, she brings experience to the classroom.
 Carol's choreography in all areas of dance has been recognized at state and national levels.